Guo Zhang: Service under Empress Jia

-In an unspecified year, a fire broke out in the imperial armory in Luoyang.
+In c.November 295, a fire broke out in the imperial armory in Luoyang.
 At the time, Guo Zhang had a hundred men under him, but instead of lending them to put out the fire, he was more interested in protecting his own property.
 One minister, Liu Tun, severely questioned him for his action.
-Guo Zhang angrily said, "Sir, I can easily cut off your horns if I wanted to!"
+Guo Zhang angrily said, "Sir, I can easily cut off your frontal bone if I wanted to!"
 Liu Tun replied, "How dare you use favour to act like a tyrant!
 Are you going to cut the Son of Heaven's faguan as well?"
 Liu Tun attempted to remove Guo Zhang from office, and Guo Zhang was unable to defend himself.
 Despite everyone else making excuses on behalf of Guo Zhang, Liu Tun refused to relent.
 After the incident, Guo Zhang was said to have become less extravagant and led a more simple life.